 While 5G coverage is still far from widespread, and a number of drone-specific issues relating to interference and altitude still need to be solved, there is no doubt that in time it will be a massive boon to the drone industry and to delivery drones in particular.

-5G offers impressive throughput and near-real time latency, is highly secure, and theoretically allows BVLOS missions to take place at any distance away from a control station, as long as cellular towers are in range.
+5G connected drones offer impressive throughput and near-real time latency, is highly secure, and theoretically allows BVLOS missions to take place at any distance away from a control station, as long as cellular towers are in range.
 These characteristics make it ideal for incorporation into a safe and reliable drone communications link, which is an essential component of any BVLOS platform.

 Elsight and Certified Drone Partners